 Assam Food is Awesome Food!

-Explore food in Assam- try out the unique menu!
+Traditional food of Assam- try out the unique menu!

-- Masor Tenga: Food in Assam is incomplete without Tenga Jul.
+Food habits of Assam can’t be counted without Tenga Jul.
 It is a tangy curry and is mostly prepared or loved by adding fried fish to it.
 The ingredients generally include potato, tomato, lemon, fish (maas in Assamese), mustard seeds, oil and salt.
 Some like to include locally available leafy greens to it like- fiddle head fern (dhekiya), green amaranth (khutora), Indian sorrel (tengesi) etc. Lemon is used for the tanginess, but elephant apple (ou tenga), garcinia (thekera), tamarind etc are also used in preparing Masor tenga.

-- Poita bhaat: Cool the boiled rice, pour some water, keep it overnight and let it ferment a bit.
+Poita bhat is one of the most popular Assam food.
+Cool the boiled rice, pour some water, keep it overnight and let it ferment a bit.
 Add salt and raw mustard oil and poita bhat is ready.
 Best consumed with alu pitika, kharoli (mustard seeds paste with khaar), and smoked or fried fish.
 Some like to have it with bambooshoot and king chilies as well.
 Poita bhat is one of the most important part of Assamese food.

 The list for different delicacies of Assam food goes on and on.
-Starting from the different dishes served with rice, the famous Assam tea, snacks like pitha, laru, jolpan and ending with tamul-paan (betel nut and betel leaf), food in Assam has so much to offer you.
+Starting from the different dishes served with the staple food of Assam-rice, the famous Assam tea, snacks like pitha, laru, jolpan and ending with tamul-paan (betel nut and betel leaf), food of Assam has so much to offer you.
 With less oil, less spice, without a complex preparation method and with so many of natural ingredients available locally, what the traditional cooking brings to you is incomparable.
 Everyone should try out Assamese food at least once in life!